tiwong/tiwong.github.io/_posts/2017-10-03-how-to-use-math-for-evil-3.md

 Then in 1976 came the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange), one of the first public-key protocols.
 This introduced the asymmetric cipher, where the encrypting and decrypting keys are different, so Alice and Bob can now share a secret even if Eve is listening, since Alice does not have to communicate any key to Bob.

 The [RSA encryption scheme](https://en.wikipedia.org/wiki/RSA_(algorithm)), invented the next year, put this in practice.
-And this is where number theory comes in.
+And this is where number theory comes in: the fact that the procedure works is guaranteed by [Fermat's Little Theorem](https://en.wikipedia.org/wiki/Fermat%27s_little_theorem).
 Here's a toy example of how it works:

 1. Alice picks two prime numbers, let say `p` and `q`.
 Their product `N = pq` is the public key.
 2. Alice picks a number `e` relatively prime to `p-1` and `q-1`.
 This is also made public.